Grounds For Divorce In Alabama

 In Alabama, you can seek a divorce based on specific grounds or you can choose a no-fault divorce.
 If fault can be shown as the cause for the divorce, it can impact the amount and duration of alimony that is awarded to the recipient spouse.
-Many people do not understand the grounds for divorce in Alabama.
-If you are considering a fault-based divorce, a Birmingham family law attorney can help you understand your options.
+Many people don’t understand the grounds for divorce in Alabama.
+If you’re considering a fault-based divorce, a Birmingham family law attorney can help you understand your options.

 Understanding Whether You Have Grounds For A Fault-Based Divorce